 It’s the coastline of Girona province, 256 kilometres long.

-As the name “fierce coast” implies, is rocky but with superb beaches and coves.
+As the name “fierce coast” implies, it’s rocky but with superb beaches and coves.

 The Costa Brava is formed by old fishermen’s villages that still preserve the traditional architecture.